Public university: Sri Lanka

 In Sri Lanka, there are seventeen public universities.
 Most public universities are funded by the government through the University Grants Commission, which handles undergraduate placements and staff appointments.
 The top institutions include the University of Peradeniya founded in 1942 and the University of Colombo founded in 1921.
 Sri Lanka also has a joint service military university, the General Sir John Kotelawala Defence University, which is operated by the Ministry of Defence.

 Taiwan

 One-third of the 150 universities in Taiwan are public.
-Because the Taiwanese government provides funding to public universities, their students pay less than half of the tuition fees than half those of private universities.
+Because the Taiwanese government provides funding to public universities, their students pay less than half the tuition fees of those at private universities.
 Ten public universities were established before the 1980s and are the most prestigious in Taiwan.
 As a result, most students choose public universities for their tertiary education.

 Thailand

 In the late 19th century Thailand, there was a high demand for professional talent by the central government.
 In 1899, the King founded the School for Training of Civil Officials near the northern gate of the royal palace.
 Graduates from the school became royal pages, a traditional entrance into the Mahattai Ministry or other government ministries.
 As of 2019, Thailand has nineteen public universities.